 Changes in consumer behaviour

 Consumer expectations are higher than ever before as modern customers crave heighted user experiences, greater convenience, and personalised experiences.
-Digital transformation companies can provide valuable insight into trends and behaviours by employing relevant data analysis and market research.
+IT companies can provide valuable insight into trends and behaviours by employing relevant data analysis and market research.

 Privacy and data concerns

-Addressing privacy and data concerns while embracing digital transformation can be a tricky ordeal.
+Addressing privacy and data concerns while embracing it can be a tricky ordeal.
 Consultants can help companies migrate to new technologies while reinforcing their security stance and ensuring compliance with regulations.

 5 Key benefits of a successful transformation strategy